Liducin/NYC-Taxi-Fare-Prediction-BigQuery-ML/README.md

 ## Folder Structure

-- /sql → SQL scripts for cleaning, modeling, and evaluation
+- /sql → SQL scripts for cleaning, modeling, evaluation, and testing
 - /assets → Screenshots or diagrams
 README.md → This file